cisagov/ScubaGear/baselines/aad.md

 4. Click the **Columns** button and ensure that all the available columns are selected to display and click **Apply.**

-5. Review the score for the action named **Use limited administrative roles.**
+5. Review the score for the action named **Use least privileged administrative roles.**

 6. Ensure that the maximum score was achieved, and that the status is